kyizhak/RNA_MUTECT_1.0/README.txt

      <Darned_mat.mat> - input file found in directory (mat_files)
      <Radar_mat.mat> - input file found in directory (mat_files)
      <Exac_mat.mat> - input file found in directory (mat_files)
      <PoN_GTEx> - input file that should be retreived from dbGAP.
-See below for an option to run this step without this file
+See below for an option to run this step with this file

      Output:
      -------